HTML Course | Structure of an HTML Document

 - Paired Tags: These tags come in pairs.
 That is they have both opening(< >) and closing(</ >) tags.

 - Empty Tags: These tags do not require to be closed.

-Below is an example of (<b>) tag in HTML, which tells the browser to bold the text inside it.
+Below is an example of a (<b>) tag in HTML, which tells the browser to bold the text inside it.

 An HTML Document is mainly divided into two parts:

 - HEAD: This contains the information about the HTML document.
 For Example, the Title of the page, version of HTML, Meta Data, etc.

 - BODY: This contains everything you want to display on the Web Page.

 Let us now have a look at the basic structure of HTML.
 That is the code that is a must for every webpage to have:

 <!DOCTYPE html>: This tag is used to tells the HTML version.
 This currently tells that the version is HTML 5.0

-<body>: Body tag is used to enclose all the data which a web page has from texts to links.
+<body>: A body tag is used to enclose all the data which a web page has from texts to links.
 All the content that you see rendered in the browser is contained within this element.
+Following tags and elements used in the body.